yamcs/yamcs/docs/server-manual/administration/logging.rst

 #.
 A ConsoleHandler prints its messages to stdout.
 The console output can for example be consumed by an init system like systemd.
 This configuration uses a JournalFormatter that prints short messages without timestamp for direct injection into the systemd journal, it also applies a GlobalFilter that will remove log messages specific to an instance.
 This makes Yamcs less chatty.

 #.
-A FileHandler defines the properties used for logging to ``/opt/yamcs/log/yamcs-server.log.x``.
-The FileHandler in this configuration applies a rotation 20MB with a maximum of 50 files.
-The theoretic maximum of disk space is therefore 1GB.
-The most recent log file can be found at ``/opt/yamcs/log/yamcs-server.log.0``.
-Note that when Yamcs Server is restarted the log files will always rotate even if ``yamcs-server.log.0`` had not yet reached 20MB.
+A FileHandler defines the properties used for logging to :file:`/opt/yamcs/log/yamcs-server.log.x`.
+The FileHandler in this configuration applies a rotation 20 MB with a maximum of 50 files.
+The theoretic maximum of disk space is therefore 1 GB.
+The most recent log file can be found at :file:`/opt/yamcs/log/yamcs-server.log.0`.
+Note that when Yamcs Server is restarted the log files will always rotate even if :file:`yamcs-server.log.0` had not yet reached 20 MB.

 This configuration logs messages coming from ``org.yamcs`` loggers at maximum FINE level.
 Each handler may apply a further level restriction.
 This is applied after the former level restriction.
 For example the above FileHandler has level ALL, however it will never print messages more verbose than FINE.